Skip to main content

 The main advantages of using the xPack GNU AArch64 Embedded GCC are:

-• a convenient, uniform and portable install/uninstall/upgrade procedure; the same procedure is used for all major platforms (x64 Windows, x64 macOS, arm64 macOS, x64 GNU/Linux, arm64 GNU/Linux, arm GNU/Linux)
+• A convenient, uniform and portable install/uninstall/upgrade procedure; the same procedure is used for all major platforms (x64 Windows, x64 macOS, arm64 macOS, x64 GNU/Linux, arm64 GNU/Linux, arm GNU/Linux).

-• multiple versions of the same package can be installed at the same time on the same system
+• Multiple versions of the same package can be installed at the same time on the same system.

-• no need to worry about dependent libraries, all are included
+• No need to worry about dependent libraries, they are all included.

-• significantly lighter and easier to use than Docker images that provide similar functionality and are GNU/Linux centric
+• Significantly lighter and easier to use than Docker images that provide similar functionality and are GNU/Linux centric.

-• projects can be tied to specific tools versions; this provides a good reproducibility, especially useful in CI/CD environments.
+• Projects can be tied to specific tools versions; this provides a good reproducibility, especially useful in CI/CD environments.

 Compatibility